binokochumolvarghese/lightbi-hugo/README.md

 # Lightbi ⚡

-Lightbi is a modern and elegant blog theme designed for Hugo, offering a simple yet beautiful user experience.
+Lightbi is a modern and elegant theme designed for Hugo, offering a simple yet beautiful user experience.

 ## Hey everyone!
 I’ve just launched version 2 of the Lightbi theme with Profile mode and Blog mode.
 Hope you’ll enjoy the new updates! 🎉